What to see in Luoping: Ocean of flowers of Yunnan

 Although Luoping is a bit of a problem as you have to move around a lot to get to the sites and sometimes the transport is not the best, after all it turned out to be one of the areas I was most happy to have visited.
 I’m sure one day I’ll come back to see it all surrounded by an ocean of flowers.
 In the meantime, here is a beautiful video about Luoping.

 If you liked the post about what to see in Luoping, don’t forget to lend a hand to the blog and leave a comment.
-If you want to visit Yunnan, you might be interested in our 11 day route trip around Yunnan or our longer 14 day organized trip around Yunnan, ¡both are with guide and car driver included!
+If you want to visit Yunnan, you might be interested in our 13 day organized trip around Yunnan, ¡with guide and car driver included!

-There is another placer in Yunnan, similar to Luoping, full of karst hills, its called: Puzhehei, and it’s also an amazing place.
+By the way, there is another place in Yunnan, similar to Luoping, full of karst hills, its called: Puzhehei, and it’s also an amazing place.
+Finally, if you feel like going on a trip to China, you can also take a look at the 5 things that have surprised me the most about living in China.

 Yes, our path is harder, but it leads to a better place, yes, our road is longer, but we traveled together, we don’t turn back, we leave no one behind, we go strength for our victories and we learn from our mistakes.